vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 ### Example

-Take the user onboarding flow above, and suppose the `send` method on the `emailManager` returns a boolean value that lets you know the email was sent successfully.
-When you test the onboarding flow, you want to know that `send()` got called with correct email address and subject header, and you also want to control its return value so that you can write a predictable test for the rest of your onboarding flow.
+Take the user onboarding flow above, and suppose the `send` method on the `emailManager` returns a Boolean value that lets you know the email was sent successfully.
+When you test the onboarding flow, you want to know that `send()` got called with the correct email address and subject header, and you also want to control its return value so that you can write a predictable test for the rest of your onboarding flow.

 You might use a mock like this: